opendatabio/opendatabio/resources/docs/en/Installation.md

 ----Dockerfile
 ----Makefile
 ```

-These are modified from [](https://github.com/dimadeush/docker-nginx-php-laravel), where you find a production setting as well.
+These are adapted from [this link](https://github.com/dimadeush/docker-nginx-php-laravel), where you find a production setting as well.

 #### Installation
 1. Make sure you have [Docker](https://www.docker.com/) and [Docker-compose](https://docs.docker.com/compose/install/) installed in your system;
 1. Check if your user is in the [docker group](https://github.com/sindresorhus/guides/blob/main/docker-without-sudo.md) created during docker installation;
 1. Download or clone the OpenDataBio in your machine;
-1. Make sure your user is the owner of files and folders, else, change ownership and user to your user
+1. Make sure **your user is the owner of files and folders**
 1. Enter the opendatabio directory created;
-1. Edit the environment file name `.env.docker`
+1. Edit the environment file name `.env.docker` and adjust accordingly
-1. To install locally for development just adjust the following variables in the Dockerfile, which are needed to map the files owners to a docker user;
+1. Adjust the Dockerfile to map the files owners to a docker user;
-    1. `UID` the numeric user your are logged in and which is the owner of all files and directories in the app directory.
+    1. `UID` the numeric user your are logged in and which is the owner of all files and directories in the opendatabio directory.
     1. `GDI` the numeric group the user belongs, usually same as UID.
-1. File `Makefile` containes shortcuts to the docker-compose commands used to build the services configured in the `docker-compose.yml` and auxiliary files in the `docker` folder.
+1. File `Makefile` contains shortcuts to the docker-compose commands used to build the services configured in the `docker-compose.yml` and auxiliary files in the `docker` folder.
+Read the Makefile to understand the actual commands.
-1. Build the docker containers using the shortcuts (read the Makefile to undersand the commands)
+1. Build the docker containers
 ```bash
 make build
 ```